 Years ago, I was chatting with an old family friend about an animal communicator who lived on her street.

-I was inclined to give the woman the benefit of the doubt.
-Lib was a spiritual woman, but she also had an unerring crap detector.
+I was inclined to give the animal communicator the benefit of the doubt.
+Lib was a spiritual woman, but she also had a really good B.S. detector.

-A Business and a Calling
+Animal Communicator: Both a Business and a Calling

-Having said all that, I will add that all the animal communicators I’ve interviewed over the years have struck me as being very sincere.
+Having said all that, I will add that all the animal communicators I’ve interviewed over the years have struck me as being sincere.
 To them, their work is a true calling.

 Even as a young child, Barb Borkowski of The Healing Journey was something of a medical empath where animals were concerned.
 If a pet hurt, she felt their discomfort.